CharlesIrvineKC/mozart/README.md

 ## Documentation

-View complete documentation for Mozart in hexdocs at [https://hexdocs.pm/mozart/api-reference.html](https://hexdocs.pm/mozart/api-reference.html)
+View documentation for Mozart in hexdocs at [https://hexdocs.pm/mozart/api-reference.html](https://hexdocs.pm/mozart/api-reference.html)

+Another source of learning material is found in Mozart's companion project, **Opera**.
+See below.

 ## Two Features Made Possible by Elixir